Please be ready with your application reference number starting with 'P'. For example P1234567

 Disregarding, attacking, blocking or attempting any of these against an officer with a warrant is a criminal offence.

-The type of warrant the court issues against you determines whether it appears on your police check or not.
+The type of warrant the court issues against you determines whether it appears on your Nationally Coordinated Criminal History Check or not.

-An arrest warrant may appear on your criminal records and police check, especially if it is for an indictable crime.
+An arrest warrant may appear on your criminal records and Nationally Coordinated Criminal History Check, especially if it is for an indictable crime.

 Recall that a Warrant is a statement that gives an authorised statutory body permission to carry out any of the acts stated.
 It is not a definitive proof of guilt, so it is uncertain as to how all types of Warrants may appear on a Criminal record.